-Read at least one of the books below
+Read at least one of the books below before joining the College in September

 Unthinkable

 Unthinkable takes us on an unforgettable journey through the human brain.
 Discover how to forge memories that never disappear, how to grow an alien limb and how to make better decisions.
 Learn how to hallucinate and how to make yourself happier in a split second.
 Find out how to avoid getting lost.